-This program expands on the National Dementia Support Program and is being funded by the Australian Department of Health and Ageing under the Living Longer Living Better aged care reform package.
+This program expands on the National Dementia Support Program and is funded by the Australian Department of Social Services

 The younger onset dementia key worker acts as a primary point of contact for people with younger onset dementia, their families and carers.
 The key worker provides information, support, counselling, advice and helps consumers effectively engage with services appropriate to their individual needs.

 This program ensures that the needs of people with younger onset dementia are being met in the community by increasing awareness and education, building capacity in the disability, aged care, community and residential care sectors and improving coordination of services across agencies.
 Key Workers identify and address gaps in services and build capacity through consultation, networking and collaboration with service providers and consumers.

 To be eligible for the program, a person must be under the age of 65 when they first make contact with the service or enter the program.
 This applies to a person who has been diagnosed with younger onset dementia (all forms of), or a person with symptoms of dementia that have not yet been diagnosed.

 Where a person has symptoms of dementia but has not been diagnosed, a Key Worker can assist the person in obtaining a diagnosis.
 People with Mild Cognitive Impairment are also eligible for the Program.